-On behalf of Kadish & Anthony Law Group posted in Commercial Real Estate on Friday, October 16, 2015.
+On behalf of Kadish & Associates Law Group posted in Commercial Real Estate on Friday, October 16, 2015.

 When two Arizona companies enter into a real estate transaction, there are many facets that need to be addressed and issues to be resolved.
 Sometimes, however, the parties are unable to come to an agreement, or one party fails to fulfill the terms of an already signed agreement, and it may be necessary to mediate, arbitrate or litigate that dispute.
 Litigating commercial real estate transactions can get complex, time consuming and expensive quickly, so no business should attempt to face these issues alone.